griffithlab/pVACtools/docs/pvacview/getting_started.rst

     :figclass: align-left

 These parameters will default to the value used in your original pVACseq run.
-After adjusting and retiering your candidates, you can reset the tiers to the parameters used originally by clicking the ``Reset to original paramters`` button in the ``Original Parameters for Tiering`` section.
+After adjusting and retiering your candidates, the currently applied tiering parametesr are displayed in the ``Current Parameters for Tiering`` section.
+The parameters originally used for tiering are displayed in the ``Original Parameters for Tiering`` section.
+You can reset the tiers to the parameters used originally by clicking the ``Reset to original paramters`` button.

 Investigating Different Variants
 ********************************